mrmccormack/1000-vader/README.md

 - Github is **NOT** slow for making changes

 - **Solution**: **Have Netlify.com serve up you repository**
-- Sign up to https://netlify.com with your Github crentials (username  / password)
+- Sign up to https://netlify.com with your Github credentials (username  / password)
 - Example
 - https://1000-darth-vader.netlify.com/  (you can change the subdomain to anything you want)